 LinkedIn launches 'Scheduler' to ease hiring process

-SAN FRANSISCO: Professional social network site LinkedIn on Wednesday launched a new tool called "Scheduler" that will help ease the hiring process both for recruiters and candidates as well as avoid fallouts.
+SAN FRANCISCO: Professional social network site LinkedIn on Wednesday launched a new tool called "Scheduler" that will help ease the hiring process both for recruiters and candidates as well as avoid fallouts.

 "LinkedIn Scheduler" automates initial interview scheduling for recruiters and candidates, directly via InMail.